DiRW: Path-Aware Digraph Learning for Heterophily: Abstract

 \section{Abstract}

 Recently, graph neural network (GNN) has emerged as a powerful representation learning tool for graph-structured data.
-However, most approaches are tailored for undirected graphs, neglecting the abundant information embedded in the edges of directed graphs (digraphs).
-In fact, digraphs are widely applied in the real world (e.g., social networks and recommendations) and are also confirmed to offer a new perspective for addressing topological heterophily challenges (i.e., connected nodes have complex patterns of feature distribution or labels).
-Despite recent significant advancements in DiGNNs, existing spatial- and spectral-based methods have inherent limitations due to the complex learning mechanisms and reliance on high-quality topology, leading to low efficiency and unstable performance.
-To address these issues, we propose \underline{Di}rected \underline{R}andom \underline{W}alk (DiRW), which can be viewed as a plug-and-play strategy or an innovative neural architecture that provides a guidance or new learning paradigm for most spatial-based methods or digraphs.
-Specifically, DiRW incorporates a direction-aware path sampler optimized from the perspectives of walk probability, length, and number in a weight-free manner by considering node profiles and topological structure.
-Building upon this, DiRW utilizes a node-wise learnable path aggregator for generalized messages obtained by our proposed adaptive walkers to represent the current node.
-Extensive experiments on 9 datasets demonstrate that DiRW: (1) enhances most spatial-based methods as a plug-and-play strategy; (2) achieves SOTA performance as a new digraph learning paradigm.
+However, most approaches are tailored for undirected graphs, neglecting the abundant information in the edges of directed graphs (digraphs).
+In fact, digraphs are widely applied in the real world and confirmed to address heterophily challenges.
+Despite recent advancements, existing spatial- and spectral-based DiGNNs have limitations due to their complex learning mechanisms and reliance on high-quality topology, resulting in low efficiency and unstable performance.
+To address these issues, we propose \underline{Di}rected \underline{R}andom \underline{W}alk (DiRW), a plug-and-play strategy for most spatial-based DiGNNs and also an innovative model which offers a new digraph learning paradigm.
+Specifically, it utilizes a direction-aware path sampler optimized from the perspectives of walk probability, length, and number in a weight-free manner by considering node profiles and topologies.
+Building upon this, DiRW incorporates a node-wise learnable path aggregator for generalized node representations.
+Extensive experiments on 9 datasets demonstrate that DiRW: \ding{192} enhances most spatial-based methods as a plug-and-play strategy; \ding{193} achieves SOTA performance as a new digraph learning paradigm.
+The source code and data are available at \href{https://github.com/dhsiuu/DiRW}{https://github.com/dhsiuu/DiRW}.